LSU-UE4/UE5-Level-Design/holodeck-ii/README.md

 ##### `Step 8.`\|`UE5LD`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now we notice that the player might fall into place.
 How do we control where the player launches when we hit play?
+If you press the **...** three dots next to the <kbd>Play</kbd> button you will see that you can launch the player the **Currenct Camera Location** or a **Default Player Start**.
+Make sure the settings is set to **Default Player Start**.

 https://user-images.githubusercontent.com/5504953/177664981-ce617563-060d-46d9-b3a5-d019b1da5cac.mp4